strout18/compressor/README.md

 # compressor
+Written by Stella Trout in fulfilment of a Reed College thesis.

 The main portion of the code that powers the compressor for the GPT-2 model is in `/gpt2/src/gpt_encoder.py` and `/gpt2/src/gpt_decoder.py` .

 The equivalent for RoBERTa (and applicable to all models available from Hugginface) is in `pipeline/encoder.py` and `pipeline.decoder.py`.